Infineon/mtb-example-psoc4-msclp-csx-touchpad/README.md

    - **Number of init sub-conversions** is set based on the hint shown when you hover over the edit box.
 Retain the default value.

    - Because CIC2 filter is enabled, it is recommended to enable IIR filter.
 Retain the default settings for all filters.
-You can enable the filters later depending on the signal-to-noise ratio (SNR) requirements mentioned in **Stage 4**.
+You can enable the filters later depending on the signal-to-noise ratio (SNR) requirements mentioned in **Stage 5**.

       Filters are used to reduce the peak-to-peak noise.
-Using filters will result in higher scan time.
+Using filters will result in longer scan time.

    **Figure 11.
 CAPSENSE&trade; Configurator - General settings**